datasets/covid-19/README.md

 ## Preparation

-This repository uses [dataflows](https://github.com/datahq/dataflows) to process and normalize the data:
+This repository uses [dataflows](https://github.com/datahq/dataflows) to process and normalize the data.

+You first need to install the dependencies:

 ```
-pip install dataflows
+pip install -r requirements.txt
 ```

 Then run the script